-2.79 SUSTRANS have completed a draft review of potential cycling.
-Also the Council is working with South Gloucestershire and Bristol Councils to develop a route alongside the River Avon, connecting into the National Cycle Network Route 4 (NCN4) between Bath and Bristol and the

-- 2.80 An extension of the existing Bath Road shared route linking to Saltford has recently been completed.
-Other possible improvements include: - Access to the schools, through traffic calming and improvements on existing roads and footpaths; - A 'quietway' along Chandag Road with shared space and traffic calming; - Improved east-west routes linking into the Spine Route. - 2.81 In relation to the proposed development at East Keynsham, the Adopted Core Strategy states that "key requirements include:....provision of cycle and pedestrian links through the site connecting to the existing network particularly towards Keynsham town centre, Clay Lane Bridge and NCN4."
+- 2.82 SUSTRANS have completed a draft review of potential cycling.
+Also the Council is working with South Gloucestershire and Bristol Councils to develop a route alongside the River Avon, connecting into the National Cycle Network Route 4 (NCN4) between Bath and Bristol and the improved route to the Bristol Temple Quarter Enterprise Area (see Figure 2.15).
+The Somerdale development will provide key elements of this route with £1.1 million secured through a section 106 agreement for the provision of a bridge over the River Avon.
+Another potential scheme is the Keynsham Spine Route along the River Chew to give an off-road route linking the rail station and town centre (see Figure 2.8) and continuing along the Chew Valley to the south. - 2.83 An extension of the existing Bath Road shared route linking to Saltford has recently been completed.
+Other possible improvements include: - Access to the schools, through traffic calming and improvements on existing roads and footpaths; - A 'quietway' along Chandag Road with shared space and traffic calming; - Improved east-west routes linking into the Spine Route. - 2.84 In relation to the proposed development at East Keynsham, the Adopted Core Strategy states that "key requirements include:....provision of cycle and pedestrian links through the site connecting to the existing network particularly towards Keynsham town centre, Clay Lane Bridge and NCN4."

-Figure 2.9: Proposed Cycle Routes Alongside the River Avon and Through Somerdale (UPDATE TO SHOW CORRECT LOCATION OF BRIDGE)
+Figure 2.15: Proposed Cycle Routes Alongside the River Avon and Through Somerdale